TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 More generally, you need to structure the API so that you don't rely on the client's view of the current state.
 Security 101 says never trust the client.
 The same is true when it comes to maintaining consistent state.
 Design the API so that each individual API call goes from one consistent state to another, depending only on server side information, which you make sure to query from the database in the same transaction.

 You still have the problem that the user may be making choices based on out of date information.
 The application goes from one consistent state to another, but it's the wrong consistent state.
 The answer is to make updates conditional.
-The API call includes the user's context.
+The API call should include the user's context.
 If the current state is different, the API call should fail.
 For example, a simple Grid View based editing UI can make its updates conditional on the item being edited not having changed since it was retrieved.
 Again, careful API design is needed.

 ## Reality Bites